Connect with us

 Notify local law enforcement, in writing, before selling tickets.
 Check with your local taxing authority for any taxes due.
 The first $10,000 of net proceeds is exempt from taxation.

-Before allowing your business to be a stopping point or drawing station for a poker run, make sure the charitable or non-profit organization operating the poker run has a gambling license and they are operating the poker run correctly.
+Before allowing your business to be a stopping point or drawing station for a poker run, make sure the charitable or nonprofit organization operating the poker run has a gambling license and they are operating the poker run correctly.